StevenLambion/SwiftDuxNavigation/README.md

 ```

 ## Custom navigational view
 The `WaypointResolver` is the primary mechanism to build a new navigational view.
 There's also the `WaypointResolverView` and `WaypointResolverViewModifier` as conveniences.
-The resolver requires the name of the waypoint and if it should handle a dynamic path parameter.
-Waypoints may have a name, a dynamic path parameter, or both.
+The resolver requires the name of the waypoint and whether or not it should handle a dynamic path parameter.
+Waypoints may have either a name, a dynamic path parameter, or both.

 They use this information to watch the current routing of the application.
 Their name and dynamic path parameter become segments within the expected path of the route.
-The `WaypointResolver` will notify the navigation view when it becomes active, and pass any useful information to it such as the value of its path parameter.
+The `WaypointResolver` will provide information to its contents such as when it becomes active.

-The resolver will also notify the routing system if navigation has completed.
+The resolver will also notify the routing system that navigation has completed if it happens to be the final destination.
 This indicates that all waypoints were properly resolved.
 If a route ever fails to complete, the `NavigationMiddleware` will redirect back to the root of the application.
 This is the default functionality, and can be overridden.

-1. To begin, create a new view.
-Add the `WaypointResolver` to the body, and provide a variable to allow an optional name for the waypoint.
+1. As a basic example, we'll create a new tab-based navigation view.
+Add the `WaypointResolver` to the body of the view.
     ```Swift
     struct MyTabNavigationView: View {
-      var name: String?

       var body: some View {
-        WaypointResolver(name: name)
+        WaypointResolver()
       }
     }
     ```

 1. Because the tab view needs a dynamic path parameter, let's enable it.
 We should also have a default tab selected.
 The resolver allows you to specify a default path parameter value.
+A name for the waypoint isn't specified because we'll just use the path parameter to represent the tab navigation.
     ```Swift
     struct MyTabNavigationView: View {
-      var name: String?
       var initialTab: String

       var body: some View {
+        WaypointResolver(
-        WaypointResolver(name: name, hasPathParameter: true, defaultPathParameter: initialTab)
+          hasPathParameter: true,
+          defaultPathParameter: initialTab
+        )
       }
     }
     ```